1990 Tiede cabin murders

-On December 22, 1990, at a mountain cabin in Oakley, Utah, two parolees, Von Lester Taylor (born March 26, 1965) and Edward Steven Deli (born December 29, 1968), broke into a remote cabin to commit burglary.
+On December 22, 1990, at a mountain cabin in Oakley, Utah, United States, two parolees, Von Lester Taylor (born March 26, 1965) and Edward Steven Deli (born December 29, 1968), broke into a remote cabin to commit burglary.
 The Tiede family, who had been staying at the cabin for the holiday season, were attacked by the pair after catching them red-handed.
 In the ensuing violence, two women, 76-year-old Beth Potts and her 49-year-old daughter Kaye Tiede, were shot and killed, while Kaye Tiede's 51-year-old husband Rolf Tiede was wounded in the shooting.
 The Tiedes' daughters, 16-year-old Tricia Tiede and 20-year-old Linae Tiede, were kidnapped by the pair, who both set the cabin on fire, and fled the scene.
 However, the men were ultimately captured by the police.

 Both Taylor and Deli were charged with aggravated murder, attempted aggravated murder and aggravated kidnapping in relation to the double murder.
 Taylor pleaded guilty to the aggravated murder charges and was sentenced to death, while Deli went to trial and was ultimately sentenced to life in prison, after jurors found him guilty of murder but not aggravated murder.
 Taylor, who had since selected lethal injection as his preferred method of execution, currently remains on death row awaiting execution for his part in the murders.

 Double murder

-On December 22, 1990, in Oakley, Utah, a family residing at their mountain cabin for the winter were attacked by two men, who killed two female members of the family and even abducted another two women of the same family.
+On December 22, 1990, in Oakley, Utah, a family residing at their mountain cabin for the winter were attacked by two men, who killed two female members of the family and abducted another two women of the same family.

-On that day itself, Von Lester Taylor, who was out of prison on parole for aggravated burglary, left the halfway house where he had been staying.
-He then joined Edward Steven Deli in breaking into the Tiede family's cabin near Beaver Springs in Oakley, while the family was away in Salt Lake City.
-Once inside, Taylor called a friend and said he planned "to shoot some people".
+On that date, Von Lester Taylor, who was out of prison on parole for aggravated burglary, left the halfway house where he had been staying and joined Edward Steven Deli in breaking into the Tiede family's cabin near Beaver Springs in Oakley, while the family was away in Salt Lake City.
+Once inside, Taylor called a friend and said he planned "to shoot some people."
 Not long after, 49-year-old Kaye Tiede arrived at the cabin with her mother, Beth Potts, and one of her two daughters.
 Taylor and Deli confronted them at gunpoint.
 Taylor shot and killed both Tiede and her mother.

 Later that afternoon, Tiede's husband Rolf Tiede and their other daughter arrived.
 Taylor held Rolf at gunpoint, stole $105 from him, and then shot him in the face once or twice.
 He then attempted to set Rolf, the house, and the garage on fire after dousing him in gasoline, but Rolf survived the attack.
-After these gruesome acts, Taylor and Deli abducted the couple's daughters – 16-year-old Tricia and 20-year-old Linae – and fled the scene.
+Taylor and Deli then abducted the couple's daughters – 16-year-old Tricia and 20-year-old Linae – and fled the scene.
 The men were caught and arrested after a high-speed police chase.